fsctcommunity/Policies/README.md

     - Policy to chcek status of the Altiris Services and whether or not they are working.
 Checks for the AEXNSAgent service running or not
 - Windows Version Policy
     - Policy to grab the exact Windows 10 version by running a script to grab the full Windows version
+- Cisco Security Group Tags
+    - Policy set to determine if your machines are able to leverage Security Group Tags